Kotzmik/AWS-Jekyll/README.md

 ## How it works:
 The project works on AWS Lambda and 2 S3 buckets- WWW and STAGING.
 Both buckets contain the website files although STAGING has the site siles in a "raw" form and WWW holds already built site.
 When in there is a change in the STAGING bucket (for instance, a new file is uploaded), lambda recieves a signal, downloads everything from STAGING, builds the site using the Jekyll gem and uploads finished website on the WWW bucket.

+## Work in progress:
+I'm working on a web editor for the site using AWS Lambda, Cognito and API Gateway.